-The work of this Section aims to understand the causes, evaluate treatments and improve the recognition of mental disorders in this group of children.
+The work of this group aims to understand the causes, evaluate treatments and improve the recognition of mental disorders in this group of children.

-Video: Co-occurring psychiatric disorders in children with Autism Spectrum Disorder/ADH
+Co-occurring psychiatric disorders in children with Autism Spectrum Disorder/ADH.

-Watch Professor Emily Simonoff, Professor of Child and Adolescent Psychiatry and Head of the Department for Child and Adolescent Psychiatry at the Institute of Psychiatry, Psychology and Neurscience lecture at Cereba's Annual Conference:
+Watch Professor Emily Simonoff, Professor of Child and Adolescent Psychiatry and Head of the Department for Child and Adolescent Psychiatry at the Institute of Psychiatry, Psychology and Neuroscience lecture at Cereba's Annual Conference.